Jamsjz/django.nvim/README.md

 :DjangoFindApp
 ```

 This opens a Telescope finder with all Django apps in your project.
-Press Enter to open the views.py file of the selected app, or use the custom keymaps to open other app files.
+Press Enter to open the views.py file of the selected app (default behavior), or use the custom keymaps to open other app files.

 ### Running Django Commands